 - We share the role of secretary with Scottish Renewables and as such we jointly have access to and maintain the data we collect from you

-- For security purposes we share the names of members who have registered to attend each meeting with relevant parliamentary staff
+- For security purposes we share the names of members and non-members who have registered to attend each meeting with relevant parliamentary staff

-- Members who attend SPREEE meetings are listed (by name only) on the minutes of each meeting
+- Members and non-members who attend SPREEE meetings are listed (by name only) on the minutes of each meeting

 - The minutes are then published on the Scottish Parliament’s website